czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 title = "12 ways to do copywriting research"

 +++
-When I first started writing I was always stuck on how to research.
+When I first started writing I was always stuck on how to do copywriting research.
 So I would read other blog posts and write the information in my own words.
 I am not saying that you can’t use other articles to inform your writing.

 But don’t make this the only way you find information.
 Using various methods ensures that your writing is unique.